pc-john/vkperf/ListOfTests.md

 ### Interleaved attribute tests

-Interleaved attribute tests are using vertex input state that points all attributes to the same buffer.
-All attributes for particular vertex are stored on the consecutive places in the same buffer:
+Interleaved attribute tests are using vertex input state that points all attributes to the consecutive places in the same buffer:

 ```c++
 vk::PipelineVertexInputStateCreateInfo{